Do you have a new product to share in the market that’s ready to be subscribed to and used by your target audience?

 - Doesn’t show information related to another functionality

-In a nutshell, you have got to add information on a need-to-know basis.
-Yes, it is true that you want to add information that helps users better understand your product.
-But that doesn’t mean you go overboard in adding information, either.
+In summary, you must add information on a need-to-know basis.
+Yes, you want to add information that helps users better understand your product, but that doesn’t mean you go overboard.

 Stick to the point to help users avoid any confusion.